 The Cultural Studies and Marxism series is a timely and valuable contribution to the larger field of contemporary cultural studies.
 The global capitalist crisis of the twenty-first century has prompted renewed interest in critical political economy and Marxist theory.
 At the same time, publishing institutions committed to a robust articulation between cultural studies, critical political economy, and Marxism are almost non-existent.
 The series is dedicated to addressing this situation by highlighting and making available important (and emergent) scholarship at the intersection of these three fields.

 It is becoming increasingly apparent that challenges and opportunities related to Internet technology raise questions beyond the technical.
 In fact, cyber-security, Internet Governance, network neutrality, jurisdictional questions and the distribution of online resources are largely political issues that can reinforce, dispute or contest existing concepts and ideas about global politics.
 International events have illustrated the extent of this: the Arab Spring protests of 2010 raised questions not only about the Internet’s capacity to promote regime change, but also highlighted the extent to which these states employ the same technology to manage and suppress activist movements.

-The Discourse, Power and Society series will publish edited collections, monographs and textbooks which problematize the relationship of discourse to inequality, exclusion, subjugation, dominance and privilege.
-In doing so, the linkages between discourse, modes of social organisation, lived experience and strategies of resistance will be addressed.
+The Discourse, Power and Society series problematizes the relationship of discourse to inequality, exclusion, subjugation, dominance and privilege.
+In doing so, it addresses the linkages between discourse, modes of social organisation, lived experience and strategies of resistance.
 Discourse is understood as both an expression and a mechanism of power, by which means particular social realities are conceived, made manifest, legitimated, naturalized, challenged, resisted and reimagined.